 One of these races brings in not only a massive influx of tourism dollars, but requirements to truly be “enough” to make the list:

 - Race must be able to provide a good payout for the elite runners to draw them to the race.
+(This is why the Marine Corps Marathon, though large, cannot be included.)

 - City must be able to accommodate the large influx of people and shutting down major roads for the race.
 They want it to feel like a true global city.